syntaxsurge/lexlink/README.md

 pnpm dev
 ```

-Visit http://localhost:3000/app to access the console.
+Visit http://localhost:3000/signin, authenticate with either SIWE or Internet Identity, and you will be redirected into the protected `/app` console.

 ## 5. ICP canister (optional but recommended)